Posted 01.19.2023 by Josh Krakauer

 A few tips for continuous improvement and learning.

+Ask your customers and colleagues for feedback.
 Is our voice resonating?
 Is our content helpful?
 KPIs are important, but qualitative feedback goes a long way.

-It’s hard to see the forest through the trees when you’re in the thick of it.
-Having an outside advisor look at your internal data and process can make a big impact in setting the course for the year.
 A social media strategy partner will synthesize your brand’s strategy by analyzing your past performance, distilling your goals into monthly objectives, developing content themes and ideas, and training your team on implementation.
 (And likely get the job done faster.)

 Are you feeling as pumped as we are? 👊